Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 Every pull request is analyzed by [Sonar Cloud](https://www.sonarcloud.io/github)

-Sonar Cloud analyzes the code by a [defined rule set](https://sonarcloud.io/organizations/altinn/rules).
-We have defined some [quality gates](https://sonarcloud.io/organizations/altinn/quality_gates/show/3829) that the code need to adhere to.
+Sonar Cloud analyzes the code by a [defined rule set](https://sonarcloud.io/organizations/altinn/rules) and checks the code against OWASP Top 10, SANS Top 25 and the Co

+We have defined some [quality gates](https://sonarcloud.io/organizations/altinn/quality_gates/show/3829) that the code need to adhere to to be able to merging pull request in to master.

+Our current active issues are available [here](https://sonarcloud.io/organizations/altinn/issues?resolved=false).

 #### LGTM